Seattle’s first carbon-positive hotel coming to Pioneer Square in 2024

 Seattle’s first carbon-positive hotel is coming to Pioneer Square next summer.
-Real estate developer Urban Villages plans to open Hotel Westland at 100 King Street inside a historic building constructed in 1907, that will be reimagined as a luxury 120-room hotel featuring a restaurant, coffee bar, meeting spaces, a penthouse suite for events and a rooftop bar.
-The bar will be another first – the Square’s first open-air rooftop bar.
-Poised to catch sunset views over the Olympics and Puget Sound, patrons can enjoy cocktails while surrounded by leafy green foliage.
+Real estate developer Urban Villages plans to open Hotel Westland at 100 King St. inside a 1907 building that will be reimagined as a 120-room hotel with a restaurant, coffee bar, meeting spaces, a penthouse suite for events and an open-air rooftop bar, Pioneer Square’s first.

-The environmentally-conscious hotel is the second of its kind in the United States.
-Urban Villages also developed Westland’s predecessor, Populus, which is also expected to open in Denver next summer.
-Westland is the developer’s third installment in its RailSpur complex, a dynamic – and carbon-positive – “micro-district” that includes offices at 419 Occidental Avenue and mixed retail-residential spaces at 115 S. Jackson Street, which is home to Heard Coffee, Hoot Beerdega and Cassette Club cycling shop and cafe, and taqueria Tacolisto.
+The environmentally conscious hotel is the second of its kind in the United States, according to its developer.
+Urban Villages also developed Populus, xpected to open in Denver next summer.
+Westland is the developer’s third installment in its RailSpur complex, a carbon-positive – “micro-district” that includes offices at 419 Occidental Avenue and mixed retail-residential spaces at 115 S. Jackson Street, which is home to Heard Coffee, Hoot Beerdega and Cassette Club cycling shop and cafe, and taqueria Tacolisto.
 The connecting alleyways will be filled year-round with art, music, and culinary programming, according to Urban Villages representatives.
 The complex is named for the industrial railways that once ran through the area.

 “The goal here is to have as many activities as we possibly can so it’s really activated 18 hours a day, 365 days a year,” Grant McCargo, Urban Villages CEO and founder, said at a press event on Wednesday.